 In Year 9 EHC plan review meetings, discussions will focus on transition and post 16 requirements.
 A member of the careers advisory service will be invited to the meeting to give specialist input.

 Home / School Links

 Parents are encouraged to contact the school if they have any concerns; usually the first point of contact is either the SENCo or the student’s Head of House.
-If parents are unhappy with the service provided, they would be invited to contact Mrs Edwards, Assistant Headteacher for Inclusion
+If parents are unhappy with the service provided, they would be invited to contact Mrs Martinson, Deputy Headteacher.

-All schools within the Trust contribute to the Hull “Local Offer” details of which can be found at: eastridinglocaloffer.org.uk and which complies with a local authority’s statutory duty to publish in one place information about the support available in their area across education, health and social care.
-The schools SENCo and designated educational psychologist meet routinely every half term.
+All schools within the Trust contribute to the Hull “Local Offer” details of which can be found at: https://www.hullccg.nhs.uk/local-offer/ and which complies with a local authority’s statutory duty to publish in one place information about the support available in their area across education, health and social care.
 The schools SENCo attend the SENCo Forum.
 All schools within the Trust will publish on their website an SEN Information Report in compliance with the SEND Code of Practice 2014 (6.79) and this report will be updated annually at the start of a new academic year.

-On-going staff training in SEN issues runs throughout the year through staff training days and CPD twilight sessions.
-We also FAB breakfast training sessions, which are optional training session that staff have access to develop their skills in providing for SEN need.
+On-going staff training in SEN issues runs throughout the year during staff training days and CPD twilight sessions on Mondays.
+We also offer additional CPD opportunities to our staff on Wednesdays to develop their skills in providing for SEN needs.
 We run parent workshops where the focus is on home / school collaboration to maximize the impact of any interventions being delivered in school.

 Before /after school